 Tips on Testifying

-- Speak loudly and clearly - It is the duty of the attorney to make a question answerable.
+- Speak Loudly and Clearly- It is the duty of the attorney to make the question answerable.
 If you did not hear the question or understand it, ask the attorney to repeat it.
-Stop speaking immediately if an objection is made by one of the attorneys.
+STOP speaking immediately if an objection is made by one of the attorneys.